gofynd/fdk-client-golang/documentation/APPLICATION.md

 | body |  SendOtpRequestSchema | "Request body"

-Used to login or register with OTP
+Use this API to login or register with a One-time Password (OTP) sent via Email or SMS.

 *Success Response:*

+Success.
+Check the example shown below or refer `SendOtpResponse` for more details.

 Schema: `SendOtpResponse`